-North Florida School of Special Education opened its doors in 1992, brought to life by a group of parents who recognized the need for better educational opportunities for their three children with mild to moderate intellectual disabilities.
+North Florida School of Special Education opened its doors in 1992, brought to life by a group of parents who recognized the need for better educational opportunities for their three children with intellectual and developmental differences.
 These parents dreamt of a learning environment where children who traveled a different developmental path were embraced, educated, nurtured and equipped with the life skills to become contributing members of their community.

 What began as a humble dream has gained tremendous momentum over the past 25 years.
 In 2004, North Florida School of Special Education relocated to the newly built Anderson Smith Campus on Mill Creek Road.
-Ten years later, in 2014, NFSSE became accredited by the Florida Council of Independent Schools and continues to grow by leaps and bounds, with enrollment sitting at 150 students and post-graduates for the 2016-2017 school year.
+Ten years later, in 2014, NFSSE became accredited by the Florida Council of Independent Schools (FCIS) and continues to grow by leaps and bounds, with enrollment sitting at 185 students and post-graduates for the 2017-2018 school year.

-This 2016-2017 school year, NFSSE proudly celebrates The Power of 25, marking our 25th year of educating our students with intellectual disabilities, with an ongoing goal to provide a safe and nurturing learning environment while improving academic, vocational and social skills.
+This 2017-2018 school year, NFSSE students, teachers and families are Soaring to New Heights!
+This year, our focus is on continuing to raise the educational bar for students with intellectual and developmental differences, with the ongoing goal to provide a safe and nurturing learning environment while improving academic, vocational and social skills.

-North Florida School of Special Education serves students with intellectual disabilities between the ages of 6-22, and also offers a Post-Graduate program for young adults between the ages of 22-40.
+North Florida School of Special Education serves students with intellectual and developmental differences between the ages of 6-22, and also offers a Post-Graduate program for young adults between the ages of 22-40.
 NFSSE adheres to a 1:6 Teacher to Student ratio, and offers six levels of instruction within ten classrooms.

 Our integrated faculty and staff, comprised of teachers, teacher assistants, speech, physical, occupational and behavioral therapists, along with vocational and social skills coaches, work daily to deliver programs to our students that provide them with the tools and skillsets necessary to continue their development into the best versions of themselves.